Conservation of Gardens, Parks and Designed Landscapes

-ObjectivesThe course provides an understanding of and knowledge of the field of conservation of gardens, parks and designed landscapes: theoretically, historically, legally, practically and artistically.
+ObjectivesThe course applies an understanding of knowledge and skills in the field of conservation of historic gardens, parks and designed landscapes theoretically, historically, legally, practically and artistically.
 The focus is on Swedish conditions in a European context.

 After completion of the course, the student should be able to

-• understand, explain and apply key concepts concerning heritage legislation and the conservation and management of historic gardens, parks and designed landscapes
+• understand, explain, reflect and apply key concepts concerning heritage legislation and the conservation and management of historic gardens, parks and designed landscapes

-• analyze and discuss in speech and writing, participate in the discussion concerning the management of historic gardens in theory and practice
+• analyze, reflect and discuss, in speech and writing, in the discussion concerning the management of historic gardens in theory and practice

-• devise a concept for conserving a historic garden, park or designed landscape in accordance with Swedish legislation, international conventions and policy documents and based on the methodology introduced at the course and the established practice for conservation plans; documentation, field studies and evaluation/assessment leading up to well-argued strategy proposals.
+• apply methods for the preservation and use of a historic garden, park or designed landscape in accordance with Swedish legislation, international conventions and policy documents

-Scheduled study visits, literature seminars and criticism (reviews) are mandatory.
+Scheduled excursions, study visits and literature seminars are mandatory.

-Formats and requirements for examinationParticipating teachers will evaluate the quality of oral seminar presentations and of written (scientific) group assignments.
-Students must actively participate in compulsory components.
+Formats and requirements for examinationParticipating teachers assess the quality of oral seminar presentations and written individual work as well as active participation in compulsory parts.